garon-lab/mut-sig-aa-model/README.md

 # PROTEIN PREPROCESSOR

+This script creates per-case protein CSVs under 'protein/{Case-ID}.csv' that can be used in multiomic integration.
+Output csvs will have PSM columns listed per case-id: NP (protein accessions), SEQ (peptide sequence), EV (reliability of match), INT (intensity for the selected channel).

 This script processes protein PSM files by:
 1. Splitting a sample manifest into channels.
 2. Creating index folders for output.